MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 - **Date of birth field now supported in autofill**.
 Today Microsoft Edge helps you save time and effort while filling out forms and creating accounts online by auto filling your data like addresses, names, phone numbers, etc. Starting with Microsoft Edge version 89, we are adding support for another field that you can have saved and auto-filled - date of birth.
 You can view, edit and delete this information anytime in your profile settings.

+- **Support for natural language search on the address bar, history search page, and the history hub**.
+Starting with Microsoft Edge version 89, finding an article/website will be easier with the natural language search on the address bar, history page, and history hub.
+Users can search for previously viewed page content/description/timing (such as "cake recipe from last week") in addition to titles/URL keyword matches.
+This feature is limited to a randomly selected group of users who have enabled experimentation.
+These users are giving feedback to the feature team.

 ### Policy updates

 #### New policies